reecetech/bamboo-specs/README.md

 The `issueLinkingEnabled` option enables automatic linking of the plan branch to the Jira issue related to the repository branch, which is enabled by default.
-Cleaning up plan branches is defaulted to 7 days after the repository branch is deleted, or after 30 days of inactivity in the repository branch.
+Cleaning up plan branches is defaulted to 7 days after the repository branch is deleted.
+The default is to never clean up branches that are simply inactive.
 These options may be modified in the `branchManagement` section:

     branchManagement:
       issueLinkingEnabled: false